-Exploring West Africa
+Exploring West Africa and beyond

 Guinea-Bissau – Preparing for Drilling

 70.71% interest in Blocks 4A and 5A, Esperança